iliabv/emacs-bpr/README.md

     (bpr-spawn "ping -c 4 www.wikipedia.org"))
 ```

-Default directory for processes is `default-directory` of current buffer, but with `projectile` installed, `bp` would use `projectile-project-root` function.
+Default directory for processes is `default-directory` of current buffer, but with `projectile` installed, `bpr` would use `projectile-project-root` function.

 Default major mode for process's output buffer is `shell-mode`.
 Note, that this buffer is only showed in case of error, but you can manually open it at any time.
 Template for buffers names: `*process-name (process-directory)*`